Atlantis

 It is difficult to picture what places looked like thousands of years ago.
 We tend to think what we see today is what has always been.
 But in fact the Earth changes.
 Shorelines expand and recede, most deserts were once seas and new seas form where none were before.

 It is natural to look at a place like the Sahara and think that it has always been as we see it, but that is not the case.
 What is now the largest desert on Earth was once covered by forests and grasslands, home to vast numbers of wildlife, flowering plants and trees.
 It was lush and had a mild climate, a likely place for the rise of a civilization.
 Even in relatively recent times, elephants, antelope and lions were found in considerable numbers in country that is now completely barren.
 Millions of years ago the region was even home to dinosaurs.
 Their skeletons are revealed from time to time by shifting sands.
-Often the glimpse is fleeting, as the winds cover their remains as quickly as it revealed them, and none who saw the skeleton of some mighty beast are later not sure just where it was.
+Often the glimpse is fleeting, as the winds cover their remains as quickly as it revealed them, and none who saw the skeleton of some mighty beast are later sure just where it was.

 The shift to desert in North Africa began around 8,000 years ago, at the end of the last ice age in Europe.
 It is likely the events were related, the retreat of the ice sheet affecting rainfall.